 There is nothing wrong with selling out or being a hack, per say.
 Most creative-type people are never going to be in a position to sell out.
 And those who do can take their profits and reinvest them in causes they care about but are unpopular.
 People seem to think that making money is as easy as just parroting what is popular.
 Hardly.
 If something is popular it means there is also going to be more competition.
-For example, self-publishing on Amazon.
-This was very lucrative in 2009-2012, but not as much anymore due to competition.
+For example, self-help or dieting books on Amazon.
+These are very popular niches but also extremely competitive.

 The obsession with authenticity and ‘not caring what others think’ has always struck me as impractical or forced.
 It’s like when I write a blog post, I would prefer it if more people than not like the post.
+When a musician or director spends money and time producing an album or a movie, does he or she not want it to succeed?
 I don’t think that’s an unreasonable request.
 People who are successful, or at least successful by what we would consider to be metrics of success, are generally able to get others to go along with their vision, belief, idea, or goal.
 A successful scientist will generally have more citations compared to an unsuccessful scientist.
 Of course, the highly cited scientist may be wrong, but he’s more successful by that objective measure.

 That’s why I’m skeptical of the advice to ‘be yourself’.
 Being yourself is great if you’re Elon Musk…if you suck at life, not so much.
 Maybe you need to get a new ‘self’.
 A problem is survivorship bias.
 CEOs whose companies go bankrupt don’t give TED talks.
 Socrates, Galileo, or that guy who invented handwashing were unpopular and vindicated, but persistence and steadfastness only pays off if you are actually right.
 It’s entirely possible you are wrong.